 JPN 291 Special Topics in Japanese Language, Literature and Culture II

 POL 331 Comparative Politics in China and Japan

 - Concerning the culture courses listed above, it is possible that other special topics courses offered at Oglethorpe as well as certain courses offered at other colleges and through study abroad programs may also qualify, contingent upon approval by faculty teaching in the discipline.

-- It is required that at least half of the courses counted toward them in or be taken at Oglethorpe.
+- It is required that at least half of the courses counted toward the minor be taken at Oglethorpe.
 However, all students of Japanese language and culture are strongly encouraged to spend at least one semester in Japan.
 Guidance in finding an appropriate program is provided by the Japanese department or the director of the Oglethorpe University center for global education.
 Of particular interest to students of Japanese is the Oglethorpe exchange agreement with Seigakuin University in Tokyo and Otaru University of Commerce in Hokkaido.
 See also information about the center for global education in Sec.
-10.7.
+10.6.